suavelad/gin-go-gorm-rest-api/README.md

 - Create API to return new access token using refresh token
 - Setup Go Swagger Docs
 - Setting .env for environment variable

+Swagger Docs can be accessed here : 'http://localhost:8888/swagger/index.html'

+To Start the Project:

+- docker-compose build
+- docker-compose up

+NB: Ensure Docker is installed